 Performance Rent and Continued Decline in General Fund Revenue - As stated previously, Net Non-NFL Event Revenue directly impacts the amount of Performance Rent that is an expense to the Stadium Authority and paid to the City of Santa Clara.
 Performance Rent is calculated using 50% of the Net Non-NFL Event Revenue minus performance-based credits (see Page 28 for more detail on Performance Rent).
-The Stadium Authority received "TBD" from ManagementCo instead of actual projections for Net Non-NFL Event Revenue in FY 2019/20 and has not received a budget for FY 2020/21 and, therefore, the table below assumes no net revenue.
+In follow up information provided by ManagementCo, the Net Non-NFL Event Revenue projected a loss of \$1.7 to \$2.0 million for FY 2019/20 and projected revenue of \$1.5 million for FY 2020/21.
+While ManagementCo originally stated "TBD" and did not provide a projection for FY 2019/20 nor a budget amount for FY 2020/21, the table below has been updated with the revisions provided by ManagementCo.
+It should be noted that details regarding the gross revenue or expenditures, or the types and number of events were not provided.